UoB-COMSM0166/2025-group-13/README.md

 ## Testathon and Lab Evaluations

 To evaluate our game, we conducted qualitative evaluations using Think Aloud, Heuristic, and user interviews, as well as quantitative evaluations using the System Usability Scale and NASA Task Load Index.
-We used the qualitative evaluations to guide our development of new features and fine-tuning of existing features.
+Subsequently, we used the results to guide our development of new features and fine-tune existing ones.

 <p align="center">
  <img src="documentation/other_docs/testathon_grouppic.jpg" alt="At the Testathon" width="650"><br>
  <i><strong>Figure 20</strong>: Team at the Testathon Event</i>
 </p>

 On February 25th and March 4th, our classmates evaluated our game during the lab.
 However, we wanted more feedback and a larger sample, so we also attended the testathon on March 5th.
 In preparation, we created a consent form that participants could fill, containing options such as consent to be photographed or recorded while playing or giving feedback.
-We also had a participant information sheet that explains our game and why we are collecting feedback and taking photos and videos.
+We also had a participant information sheet that explains our game and the reason we are collecting feedback.

 ## Qualitative Evaluation